PeteHaitch/methtuple/README.md

                         of output file names
   --sc, --strand-collapse
                         Collapse counts across across Watson and Crick strands.
-Only possible for CG methylation type (default: False)
+Only possible for CG methylation type.
+The strand is recorded as '*' if this option is selected.
+                        (default: False)
   --nfff, --no-failed-filter-file
                         Do not create the file listing the reads that failed